MatthewT95/Polytype-datatype/Docs/Datatypes.md

 ## Collection datatypes

 ### List
-The list type can store a collection of Variables in indexable list.
+The list type can store a collection of Variables, which are index.
 A list can be locked to store only store elements of a specific datatype.

 Header: